-Licensed Member: In order to be considered a member of a club, a rider must be a member in good standing of that club and it must be listed on the rider's USA Cycling license.
-Licensees: Persons holding USA Cycling licenses, such as riders, officials, coaches, trainers, race directors, and mechanics.
+LICENSED MEMBER: In order to be considered a member of a club, a rider must be a member in good standing of that club and it must be listed on the rider's USA Cycling license.

+LICENSEES: Persons holding USA Cycling licenses, such as riders, officials, coaches, trainers, race directors, and mechanics.

-Madison: a points race between teams of two or three riders who relay each other for a specified distance or time.
+MADISON: a points race between teams of two or three riders who relay each other for a specified distance or time.
 In no case may more than two members of a team race at the same time.

-Marathon: Any mountain bike event between 37 and 62 miles (60-100 km).

-Massed-start Road Race: Any road Discipline Race other than an individual time trial or team time trial.
+MARATHON: Any mountain bike event between 37 and 62 miles (60-100 km).
+MASSED-START ROAD RACE: Any road Discipline Race other than an individual time trial or team time trial.

-Mishap: A crash or a mechanical accident (tire puncture or other failure of an essential component).
-However, a puncture caused by the tire coming off due to inadequate gluing is not a mechanical accident, nor is a malfunction due to miss-assembly or insufficient tightening of any component.
+MISHAP: A crash or a mechanical accident (tire puncture or other failure of an essential component).
 A recognized mishap is a stoppage that meets the above conditions.
-An unrecognized mishap is a stoppage where the above conditions are not met.
+An unrecognized mishap is astoppage where the above conditions are not met.
+A puncture caused by the tire coming off due to inadequate gluing is not a mechanical accident, nor is a malfunction due to miss-assembly, maladjustment, dead or insufficiently charged batteries or insufficient tightening of any component.
 A broken toe strap or cleat is a mishap.
 A worn or misadjusted cleat or toe strap is not a mishap.
 If more than one toe strap is used on a pedal, breakage of one is considered a mishap.
 Any mishap not immediately inspected by an official is unrecognized.

-Miss-and-Out: A mass start race in which the last rider over the line on designated laps is eliminated from the race.
+MISS-AND-OUT: A mass start race in which the last rider over the line on designated laps is eliminated from the race.
 Riders may be eliminated every lap, every other lap, or on whatever regular schedule is stipulated before the race.
 In championships, elimination sprints occur on every lap on tracks of at least 333 meters in length, and every two laps on shorter tracks.
 If sprints are not held every lap, each lap that precedes an elimination sprint shall be indicated by a bell.
 Gaining a lap shall not prevent a rider from being pulled nor matter in the final placings.
 A rider shall be considered to have gained a lap upon reaching a position to take shelter behind the rearmost rider of the group.
 Also known as an Elimination Race.

-Mixed Team: Composed of riders belonging to different teams, none of which is entered in the event.
+MIXED TEAM: Composed of riders belonging to different teams, none of which is entered in the event.
 Members wear matching jerseys, which may carry the riders' usual advertising or a sponsor for that race.

-Mixed: Tandem and team time trial events require both male and female competitors.
+MIXED: Tandem and team time trial events require both male and female competitors.

 Mountain Cross (also called Four Cross or 4X): A gated gravity competition where four competitors race together on a course which will often feature bermed corners, jumps, and other technical trail features.
-Following a qualification round, riders race against each other in an elimination format (heats) to determine a winner.
+Following a qualification round, riders race against each other in an elimination format (heats) to determine a winner final placings are determined by total points in all events.
+Riders do not have to participate in each event of the omnium unless specified in the event regulations.
+Different numbers of points may be given in different events.
+The scoring scheme shall be specified in the official race announcement.
+The default omnium scheme for track events is specified in rule 201.

-Observed trials: Mountain bike events conducted over an obstacle course including such natural hazards as mud, rocks, water, etc. composed of any number of sections.
+OBSERVED TRIALS: Mountain bike events conducted over an obstacle course including such natural hazards as mud, rocks, water, etc. composed of any number of sections.
 The riders attempt to negotiate each section without putting down a foot or hand.